Absence Procedures for Students

 - Learner Support Funds (LSF) being withdrawn from you.

 - College disciplinary action being taken against you for non-attendance.

-If you know you are going to be away please complete a Planned Absence Form (available at the Student Support Centre).
+If you know you are going to be away please complete a Planned Absence Form (available from your course administrator).
 This is required for absences such as driving tests/hospital appointments/university open days.